-The Madison Fencing Academy (MFA) is welcoming only Fully Vaccinated, and if eligible, boosted people.
+The Madison Fencing Academy (MFA) is welcoming only fully vaccinated and boosted people.

 Everyone, not just our fencers, but parents, friends, family, anyone who comes through our doors, if eligible for a vaccine, must be Fully Vaccinated, which we're defining as any one of the following conditions:

 You're at least 2 weeks out from your second dose in a 2 dose series (Pfizer or Moderna), or

 You're at least 2 weeks out from the single dose J&J vaccine

 The MFA will require boosters to be considered Fully Vaccinated for adults starting February 14, 2022.
 Adults 18 years and older should, absolutely, get a booster!
 The booster dramatically improves your defenses against severe covid illness.

 We require proof of your vaccination status BEFORE you arrive.

 Please send a picture of your covid vaccination card to Mike Garrison (firstname.lastname@example.org) or log in to the Wisconsin Immunization Registry, pull up your vaccination page and send Mike a link to, or a screenshot of, that page.

 Wearing a mask while at the MFA is optional.
 We have masks for everyone as well as hand sanitizer for your frequent use.